wfeliz1/js-5-debrief/README.md

 ![](resources/img/wheel.png)

-## In this exercise you will create your own random name generator!
+## In this exercise you will create your own Random Name Generator!

 ### **Directions:**